LLNL/ExaCA/README.md

 ```
 ## Post-processing analysis

-If the "Print Paraview vtk file of all ExaCA data for post-processing" options is toggled within an input file, post-processing can be performed on the output data set using the code inside of the `analysis/` directory.
-This code is compiled as a separate executable from, but linked to, ExaCA.
+If the "Print Paraview vtk file" option is turned on within an input file, post-processing can be performed on the output data set.
+This functionality is a separate executable from ExaCA, located in the `analysis/` directory and is linked to the ExaCA library for input utilities.

 Running ExaCA for the test problem `Inp_DirSolidification.txt` yields the output files `TestProblemDirS.vtk` and `TestProblemDirS.log`.
-To analyze this data, first compile the source files, then run the analysis program executable, with one command line argument pointing to the analysis file of interest.
-Within the `analysis/examples` directory, there should be a `.txt` file with analysis options corresponding to the problem of interest.
-In this case, to analyze the results of the directional solidification test problem:
+To analyze this data, run `grain_analysis` (installed in the same location as `ExaCA-Kokkos`), with one command line argument pointing to the analysis input file.
+Within the `analysis/examples` directory, there are example analysis input files:

 ```
 ./build/install/bin/grain_analysis analysis/examples/AnalyzeDirS.txt
 ```
-The path to the associated files `TestProblemDirS.vtk` and `TestProblemDirS.log` is an input within `TestProblemDirS.txt`.
+Note that the path to the files needed for analysis, e.g. `TestProblemDirS.vtk` and `TestProblemDirS.log`, are configurable inputs within the analysis input file.

 ## Contributing